dannysepler/refactoring-workshop/README.md

 This workshop teaches tools useful for broad rewrites of code.

+## Requirements

+I use a Mac, so some of these commands may not work for Windows.
+If you find such a command, please leave a github issue on this repo with the equivalent command and I'll add it in!

+A working installation of python >=3.6 will be helpful for section four.
+As well, a working install of python would be helpful for that section.

+## Table of contents

-## Section 1: Command line tools
+### Command line tools

 1. Using `grep` to search for things
 2. Using `sed` to perform simple find-and-replaces

-## Section 2: Plug-and-play pre-commit hooks

-3. The `pygrep` pre-commit hook
-4. Python pre-commit hooks everyone should use
+### Pre-commit hooks

+3. Introduction to `pre-commit`
+  - Hooks to consider in your code

-## Section 3: Creating your own (Python) refactoring tool
+### Creating your own refactoring tool

-5. The Python AST
+4. Abstract Syntax Trees
+  - How to use them in refactors